 A 46-year-old man and a 42-year-old woman, both former employees of the National Health Service, were arrested in Somerset in the Operation Elveden bribery probe.
 They are being questioned by police.

 Police said in a statement the Somerset arrests were as a result of information handed over by New Corp.’s Management Standards Committee, which is investigating misconduct within the company.
 Dunlop declined to comment on the bribery probe.

 London police, who have arrested 37 people in the Elveden probe, made their first arrest of a non-News Corp.
-(NWSA) journalist yesterday in the investigation.
+(NWSA:US) journalist yesterday in the investigation.
 Greig Box Turnbull, a former Trinity Mirror Plc reporter, was detained along with a 46-year- old former prison officer and a 50-year-old woman.

 Bloomberg LP, the parent of Bloomberg News, competes with News Corp. units in providing financial news and information.

 News Corp. has said it will split its entertainment business from its publishing unit, including the subsidiary that published the now-defunct News of the World.